 The marriage and vestry acts were extremely unpopular in the

 west.
 Petitions were presented to the Assembly asking their repeal.

-One from Mecklenburg states that if Rowan, Mecklenburg,
+One from Mecklenburg states that if Rowan, Mecklenburg, and Tryon

-of the marriage act and the vestry acts, it would greatly encourage
+marriage act and the vestry acts, it would greatly encourage

 the settlement of the frontiers, and make them a strong barrier

 Little is known of the early